Comparison of SAT-based and ASP-based Algorithms for Inconsistency Measurement: Evaluation

-The results of this experiment, which are illustrated in Figure \ref{fig:asp-cactus}, show that the new version of the method in fact outperforms its predecessors.
-The first ASP approach \citep{kuhlmann2020algorithm}, which is based on a binary search procedure, clearly performs the poorest, and hits the timeout of 10 minutes in precisely $600$ cases.
-These cases correspond exactly to the three most challenging parts of the SRS data set, i.e., those with the largest signature sizes in combination with the largest numbers of formulas per knowledge base (see the bottom three rows of Table \ref{tab:RAN-dataset}).
-The second version of the approach \citep{kuhlmann2021algorithms} yields more consistent results, nevertheless it performs on average roughly $10$ times slower than the newest version ($0.266$ vs. $0.027$ seconds).
+The results of this experiment, presented in Table \ref{tab:asp-comparison} (see Figure \ref{fig:asp-cactus} for an additional visualization), confirm that the newest version of the ASP-based method in fact outperforms its predecessors.
+The first ASP approach \cite{kuhlmann2020algorithm}, which is based on a binary search procedure, clearly performs the poorest, and hits the timeout of 10 minutes in precisely $600$ cases.
+The second version of the approach \cite{kuhlmann2021algorithms} solves all $1800$ instances within the time limit, nevertheless it performs on average roughly $10$ times slower than the current version ($0.266$ vs. $0.027$ seconds).
 Although the new version might have an advantage by being implemented in C++, both rely on the same ASP solver (Clingo 5.5.1).
 In fact, the solving time itself is around $3$ times shorter wrt. the new ASP version compared to the previous one ($0.009$ vs. $0.028$ seconds on average).